 Even in ideal care conditions, they are generally slower growing plants.
 So I don’t repot my snake plants for a few years.
 Or until they look way too big for the pot they’re in.
 You can also check the pot’s drainage holes to see if roots are growing out of them—if they are, it’s time!

-As far as how to repot a snake plant—it’s just like any other plant.
-In fact, I think it’s easy because the leaves are so much thicker and sturdier.
+Repotting a snake plant is just like any other plant.
+In fact, I think it’s easier because the leaves are so much thicker and sturdier.
 Simply take the plant out of its existing pot and gently knock off all of the loose dirt.
 Then just put a layer of soil down, set the plant in, and add fresh well-draining soil all around the plant, covering the roots.

-One caveat, though.
 I like to plant my snakes a bit deeper than my other plants so the taller leaves have a lot of support.
-I have never had any issues with this method.
-You certain want to make sure the entire root structure is covered—but then I usually add a few inches of leaves to further stabilize the plant.
+I have never had any issues doing this.
+You want to make sure the entire root structure is covered—but then I usually add a few inches of leaves to further stabilize the plant.

 How big do snake plants get?

 The size of your snake plant depends on the variety you have.
-Some varieties can grow to be many feet tall, even as houseplant.
-I’d say my tallest variety has been a trifasciata I had indoors in my living room.
+Some varieties can grow to be many feet tall, even as houseplants.
+My tallest variety has been a trifasciata I had indoors in my living room.
 From rhizome to leaf tip was probably about four feet.
-But I had it in a tall planter to make it look even bigger!
+And I had it in a tall planter to make it look even bigger!

 The most popular trifasciata varieties you’re likely to find in stores grow to be around 2 feet, with many surpassing 3 feet.
-The cylindrica (or cylindrical snake plant) is the one that can grow up to 7 feet or so, but this is in ideal growing conditions.
-Generally snake plants grow slowly indoors.
+The cylindrica (or cylindrical snake plant) is the one that can grow up to 7 feet or so in ideal growing conditions.

-Other varieties stay relatively small and compact.
-Namely, hahnii varieties of snake plant.
-They generally tend to grow a bit wider, and stay short and squat.
-Below is an example of what I mean, so I recommend searching your specific variety to see its growth potential.
+Other varieties stay relatively small and compact—like hahnii varieties.
+They generally tend to grow a bit wider and stay short and squat.
+Below is an example.

 What is the best fertilizer for a snake plant?

-Any houseplant fertilizer will likely work fine, though.
+Any houseplant fertilizer will likely work fine.
 Look for something like a 10-10-10 balanced fertilizer.
 And make sure to follow the frequency and dilution instructions on the packaging.
 If you don’t you could burn the plant by over fertilizing.

 How do I make my snake plant thicker?